top of page

 Your tutor: Emily Rose Parris is an experienced photographer & arts educator.
 Read more about Emily on our Tutors page.

 Tea and coffee is provided, and you are welcome to use our small kitchen.
 There is a shop a short walk away, and parking at the weekend is easily available just outside.
-We're on the first floor.
+We're on the first floor, unfortunately there is no lift.

 What is a cyanotype?